Skip to main content

 Strong disk consistency

 When clients are connected directly to the Archil disk, Archil offers strong read-after-write consistency.
 Specifically, any time a client issues an “fsync” operation to the file system, or Archil proactively flushes its cache, the client will push all latest writes to the Archil disk.
+A successful fsync means the data is durably committed — stored redundantly across multiple Availability Zones, as described in Data durability.
 When another client issues a read request to the disk, it will see the latest writes immediately.
+Operations such as rename are atomic — another client’s next read of the affected path returns either the old state or the new state, never a partial result.

 Client-side caching